 - Logo – A logo tells people what kind of business it is.

 - Brand – people’s perception of your Company

-- Branding – Actions taken towards building a brand
+- Branding – Actions taken toward building a brand

 - Brand Identity – the tangible elements that form one brand image including a logo